nico-martin/node-push-notification-service/readme.md

 # Push Notification Service

-A push notification service based on NodeJS written in TypeScript.
+An API based push notification service based on NodeJS written in TypeScript.

+It saves push subscriptions to a MongoDB and let's you then send a push to those subscriptions using the HTTPWebPush.

 ## .env Variables
 The service requires some environment variables: